 Red Wing Blacksmith Price

-These boots will pretty much always run you $280 to $300.
+These boots will run you $320.
 In the Red Wing spectrum, that’s less than the Iron Ranger and more than the classic moc toe.

 Generally they’re $300.